 What made you decide to become a Professional Cook?

-Working at Uncle Charlie's was what made me really think about cooking for a living.
-I loved the atmosphere, hot, greasy, loud, and hectic, and it seemed like a lot more fun than any of the other jobs I'd had in the past.
+Working at Uncle Charlie’s made me think about cooking for a living.
+I loved the atmosphere, hot, greasy, loud, and hectic, and it seemed like a lot more fun than any of the other jobs I’d had in the past.

-I knew that I didn't want some kind of office job, where I had to wake up early and look nice, and deal with suits and ties, and the kitchen seemed like a pretty good escape from that type of environment.
+I knew that I didn’t want an office job where I had to wake up early, look nice, and deal with suits and ties, and the kitchen seemed like a pretty good escape from that type of environment.

 It allowed me the freedom to stay out late and party (which there was quite a lot of that giong on back in those days,) everyone there worked in jeans and a t-shirt, and there was always something good to eat for free.